chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 Comparing this to the official records, a few things become obvious.
 1. In 2011 Man.
 City and Man.
 United tied for the total number of points.
 2. In 2000 Man.
-United officially received 80 points, while our dataset gives them 89
+United officially recieved 80 points, while our dataset gives them 89
 3. In 1993 Man.
 United officially recieved 92 points, while our dataset gives them 105

 _What does this mean?_